hasura/graphql-engine/manual/data/bulk.rst

        ]
    }

-The response of the above query will be an array of two elements with first one containing the result from the ``article`` table and second one containing the result from the ``author`` table
+The response of the above query will be an array of two elements with the first one containing the result from the ``article`` table and the second one containing the result from the ``author`` table.

 A sample response will look like below